 Respiratory Interventions and Treatments

-Oxygen therapy, or giving a child supplementary oxygen, can help when breathing is difficult due to weakened muscles or atrophied lungs.
-Inhalers and nebulizers may also make breathing easier, as can therapy that helps a child learn how to better position his body to breathe more easily.
-For some children, using antibiotics prophylactically, to prevent serious infections, may be an option.
+Oxygen therapy, or giving supplemental oxygen, can assist a child when breathing is difficult due to weakened muscles or poor lung function.
+Inhalers, nebulizers, incentive spirometers, and respiratory vests may also help open up the airways to make breathing easier, as can therapy that teaches a child to better position their body to breathe more easily.

 Exercise has also been shown to be a useful therapy for children with CP.
-Controlled exercise, especially a swimming program, helps children to develop better lung function and strengthen atrophied muscles involved in breathing and swallowing.
+Controlled exercise, especially a swimming program, helps children to develop better lung function by taking deeper breaths and strengthening the muscles involved in breathing and coughing.

-If you have a child with CP, be aware of the potential breathing issues he may face and talk to your doctor about what you should be doing to keep him safe and healthy.
+If you have a child with CP, be aware of the potential associated breathing issues and talk to your doctor about what you should be doing to keep your child safe and healthy.